Liv Wollin: Amateur career

 She became the first Swedish golfer with international success and had a long amateur career.
 Despite playing mostly in Scandinavia, she several times proved to be among the best female amateur golfers in the world.
 She represented Lidingö Golf Club until 1969 and, after moving to the very south-west end of Sweden, Falsterbo Golf Club since 1970.

-In 1963, 18 years old, she won two of three major amateur championships in Sweden at that time and won individually the qualification competition at the European Ladies' Team Championship.
+In 1963, 18 years old, she won two of three major amateur championships in Sweden at that time and won individually the stroke-play part at the European Ladies' Team Championship.
 The same year, she advanced to the third round of the British Ladies Amateur, a feat she repeated in 1965 at St Andrews.

 Wollin reached the final of the Swedish closed championship eleven times and won ten of them.
 Winning the title for the eight time in 1973 at Halmstad Golf Club, she had to play 39 holes in the final against Anna Skanse.
 Wollin was pregnant in her sixth month, six holes down after 21 holes and never leading the final until the end after the third extra hole.

 In 1980, Wollin became the first Swedish golfer to reach the final of the British Ladies Amateur at Woodhall Spa Golf Club, where she lost 3 and 1 to Anne Sander, United States.
 12 years earlier, in 1968, Wollin reached the semi-finals.

 Wollin also won the open amateur championships of Sweden, Morocco and Portugal.

 Wollin represented Sweden in ten consecutive World Amateur Team Golf Championships, the Espirito Santo Trophy, between 1964 and 1982, a record beaten only by Marina Ragher from Italy.
 In 1966 in Mexico City, Wollin finished tied fourth individually.
 For the 1968 Espirito Santo Trophy in Melbourne, Australia, the Swedish Golf Federation decided, by economic reasons, to not send a team, but Wollin initiated to collect the necessary sponsorship to make the trip.
 In the end, the Swedish team finished fourth and Wollin sixth individually.
-In 1972 in Buenos Aires, Wollin, together with Christina Westerberg and Birgit Forsman, won the first ever Swedish medal in the amateur worlds, men or women, when the Swedish team finished third, while Wollin finished tied third with Laura Baugh in the individual competition.
+In 1972 in Buenos Aires, Wollin, together with Christina Westerberg and Birgit Forsman, earned the first ever Swedish medal in the amateur worlds, men or women, when the Swedish team finished third, while Wollin finished tied third with Laura Baugh in the individual competition.
 In the 1976 event, Wollin again finished tied third, this time with Debbie Massey, after winner Nancy Lopez and runner-up Catherine Lacoste.

 At the 1975 European Ladies' Team Championship at Golf de Saint-Cloud, outside Paris, France, Wollin again won individually at the qualification competition, as she did 12 years earlier.
 In the quarter-final between Sweden and, champions to be, France, Wollin defeated former U.S. Women's Open champion Catherine Lacoste, 3 and 2, on her home soil.

 In 1981, she was a member of the winning Swedish team at the European Ladies' Team Championship in Portugal, together with Hillewi Hagström, Viveca Hoff, Gisela Linnér, Charlotte Montgomery and Pia Nilsson.